Bachelor of Liberal Arts

-A Bachelor of Liberal Arts (BLA or ALB) is a type of undergraduate bachelor's degree.
+A Bachelor of Liberal Arts (BLA or ALB) is a type of undergraduate bachelor's degree emphasizing broad study across the liberal arts, often providing a flexible curriculum spanning multiple disciplines.

-Harvard University confer the degree of "Bachelor of Liberal Arts in Extension Studies" on those who completed Harvard Extension School undergraduate degree programs.
-The degree is completed nearly entirely online.
+Harvard University confers the degree of "Bachelor of Liberal Arts in Extension Studies" on those who complete Harvard Extension School undergraduate degree programs.
+The degree can be completed primarily online, with additional on-campus requirements.

 In 2022, Georgetown University started to offer the degree program leading a "Bachelor of Liberal Arts" degree for incarcerated personnel at the state-administered Patuxent Institution in Jessup, Maryland, through the Georgetown Prisons and Justice Initiative.
 The inaugural class had 25 students.